relistan/flash-gordon-cli/README.md

 usage: flash-gordon-cli [<flags>] <command> [<args> ...]

 Flags:
-  --help             Show context-sensitive help (also try --help-long and
+  --help             Show context-sensitive help (also try --help-long and --help-man).
-                     --help-man).
   --serial-port="/dev/cu.usbserial-FTDOMLSO"
                      The Serial port name/path to use --baud-rate=57600  The baud rate of the serial port --use-serial       Serial or stdout?
+  --32pin-flash      Is this a 32 pin flash chip?
+  --28pin-eeprom     Is this a 28 pin EEPROM?
+  --base-addr=0      Base Address to use as starting address

 Commands:
   help [<command>...]
     Show help.

-  upload [<flags>] [<input-file>]
+  upload <input-file>
     Upload a file to Flash Gordon

-  dump
+  dump [<flags>] <output-file>
     Dump the contents of the flash chip

   erase [<flags>]
-    Erase the contents of the whole flash chip
+    Erase the whole flash chip contents
 ```

 The tool currently supports the above commands and a serial port, to be named